Elevation Grade Calculator

 In the mathematical community, these changes in x and y values have nicknames.
 We call the change in the values of y "rise", since it is along the vertical axis.
 On the other hand, we call the change in the x values the "run", since it runs along the horizontal axis.
 This relationship gives us the popular equation that you might have already heard before: "slope is equal to rise over run."
 Or:

-In case you don't have a calculator with this trigonometric function, don't worry, we already have it incorporated into our elevation grade calculator above.
-If in case you want to learn more about the other essential trigonometric functions, you can check our trigonometric functions calculator and play around with angles.
+If you don't have a calculator with this trigonometric function, don't worry, we already have it incorporated into our elevation grade calculator above.
+If you want to learn more about the other essential trigonometric functions, you can check our trigonometric functions calculator and play around with angles.

-Aside from expressing grade using ratios and angles, we can also determine it in terms of percentages - we only have to multiply its ratio value to 100 to get it.
-This is where the equation below comes from.
-A grade of one hundred percent means that the slope's rise is equal to its run.
-The resulting slope for this value is considered to be neither steep nor flat, but instead of an average grade.
+Aside from expressing grade using ratios and angles, we can also determine it in terms of percentages - we only have to multiply its ratio value by 100 to get it.
+That is where the equation below comes from.
+A grade of one hundred percent means that the slope's rise equals its run.
+The resulting slope for this value is considered neither steep nor flat but instead of an average grade.
 Here is its equation form:

 Understanding elevation grade values

 Grade values are pretty easy to understand.
-Terrain grades that are less than 1 (terrain grade <1) mean that the slope is gentle.
-On the other hand, terrain grades that are greater than one (terrain grade >1) indicates that the terrain is steep.
-In terms of angle of elevation, angles above 45 degrees are the steep ones, whereas angles below 45 degrees are rather flat.
+Terrain grades less than 1 (terrain grade <1) mean the slope is gentle.
+On the other hand, terrain grades that are greater than one (terrain grade >1) indicate that the terrain is steep.
+In terms of angle of elevation, angles above 45 degrees are the steep ones, whereas angles below 45 degrees are relatively flat.

 How to determine the "rise" and "run."

 We can get the "run", or the change in the horizontal distance, by using a measuring tape.
-We will have to pull the tape taut to get a precise measurement, however - not pulling it tight will provide a higher value than this true value because the tape will sag due to gravity.
+We will have to pull the tape taut to get a precise measurement.
+However - not pulling it tight will provide a higher value than this actual value because the tape will sag due to gravity.